Prong-snouted Blind Snake

 Showing the pinkish-white under surface and the short, conical spine on the tip of the tail.

 The features to look for (if you’re not into counting scales) are the tri-lobed snout which distinguishes it from the rounded snout of the Dark-spined Blind Snake.
-Both species have a spine on the end of the tail and, you guessed it, the spine of the Dark-spined Blind Snake is dark in color, whereas Peter’s Blind Snake has a pinky-brown conical spine, the same color as the body.
+Both species have a spine on the end of the tail and, you guessed it, the spine of the Dark-spined Blind Snake is dark in color, whereas the Prong-snouted Blind Snake has a pinky-brown conical spine, the same color as the body.

 First published 4 October 2020